edera-dev/falco_plugin/README.md

 This is necessary because Edera zones are microvms running under a hypervisor, and without this plugin, syscall events from inside Edera zones would be invisible to the host-side Falco runtime.

 > [!NOTE]
 > This plugin **must** be built as a `cdylib` explicitly, so the Falco runtime can load it as though it were a C library.
-Note that currently upstream Rust does not support building `cdylib` with the `x86_64-unknown-linux-musl` target, see: https://github.com/rust-lang/rust/issues/59302 and https://github.com/edera-dev/protect/pull/1823 - building this crate with the `x86_64-unknown-linux-musl` target will result in a (useless to Falco) `rlib` output, only building with `x86_64-unknown-linux-gnu` is supported.
+Note that currently upstream Rust does not support building `cdylib` with the `x86_64-unknown-linux-musl` target, see: https://github.com/rust-lang/rust/issues/59302 - building this crate with the `x86_64-unknown-linux-musl` target will result in a (useless to Falco) `rlib` output, only building with `x86_64-unknown-linux-gnu` is supported.

 ## Architecture